osisoft/AVEVA-Adapter-OPC-UA-Docs/content/main/shared-content/configuration/buffering.md

 Complete the following steps to configure buffering.
 Use the `PUT` method in conjunction with the `http://localhost:5590/api/v1/configuration/system/buffering` REST endpoint to initialize the configuration.

-1. Use a text editor to create an empty text file.
+1. Using a text editor, create an empty text file.

 2. Copy and paste an example configuration for buffering into the file.